fossasia/open-event-server/README.md

 ## Installation

 The Open Event Server can be easily deployed on a variety of platforms.
-Detailed platform specific installation instructions have been provided below.
+Detailed platform-specific installation instructions have been provided below.

 1. [Generic Installation Instructions](/docs/installation/basic.md)
 1. [Local Installation](/docs/installation/local.md)